On the Convergence and Calibration of Deep Learning with Differential Privacy

 We move on to analyze the effect of the per-sample clipping on the DP training \eqref{eq:DP-GD_gradient_flow}.
-It has been empirically observed that the per-sample clipping results in worse convergence and accuracy even without the noise \cite{bagdasaryan2019differential}.
-We highlight that the NTK matrix is the key to understanding the convergence behavior and that the clipping affects NTK through its linear algebra properties, especially the positive definiteness, which we define below in two notions for a \textit{general} matrix. \begin{definition} For a (not necessarily symmetric) matrix $A$, it is \begin{enumerate} \item \textit{positive in quadratic form} if and only if $\x^\top A \x>0$ for every non-zero $\x$; \item \textit{positive in eigenvalues} if and only if all eigenvalues of $A$ are positive. \end{enumerate} \end{definition}
+It has been empirically observed that the per-sample clipping results in worse convergence and accuracy even without the noise \citep{bagdasaryan2019differential}.
+We highlight that the NTK matrix is the key to understanding the convergence behavior.
+Specifically, the per-sample clipping affects NTK through its linear algebra properties, especially the positive semi-definiteness, which we define below in two notions for a \textit{general} matrix. \begin{definition} For a (not necessarily symmetric) matrix $A$, it is \begin{enumerate} \item \textit{positive in quadratic form} if and only if $\x^\top A \x\geq 0$ for every non-zero $\x$; \item \textit{positive in eigenvalues} if and only if all eigenvalues of $A$ are non-negative. \end{enumerate} \end{definition}

-These two positivity definitions are equivalent for a symmetric or Hermitian matrix, but not for non-symmetric matrices.
+These two positivity definitions are equivalent for a symmetric or Hermitian matrix, but not so for non-symmetric matrices.
 We illustrate this difference in \Cref{sec:app_linear_algebra} with some concrete examples.
-Next, we introduce two styles of per-sample clippings.
-Both can be implemented locally or globally.
+Next, we introduce two styles of per-sample clippings, both can work with any clipping function.